LennyDZ/EPIC-QEC/docs/qec_primitives.md

 There are four instructions defined by EPIC-QEC:
 - `ApplyGate(target_nodes, gates)`: simply applies the given gates to the given nodes of the Tanner graph.
 - `ExtractSyndrome(rounds, ancilla_reset_state)`: performs `rounds` rounds of measurement of the checks, or syndromes, in the Tanner graph.
 One can also specify the state in which the ancilla used to measure the checks are reset between rounds.
-- `Readout(basis)`: Measure and reset all nodes in the given Tanner graph.
+- `Readout(readout_basis)`: Measure all variable nodes in the given Tanner graph in the requested Pauli basis.
 - `CustomPrimitive(implementation_class)`: allows one to directly call a specific custom implementation class, bypassing the compilation setting.

 It is then possible to build specific implementations.
 For example, the syndrome-extraction circuit can vary significantly between codes, and one may also have several designs for reading out qubits in a fault-tolerant way.